keystonejs/keystone/docs/guides/intro-to-graphql.md

 ## Custom queries and Mutations

-You can add to the keystones generated schema with custom types, queries, and mutations using the `keystone.extendGraphQLSchema` method.
+You can add to Keystone's generated schema with custom types, queries, and mutations using the `keystone.extendGraphQLSchema()` method.

 ### Usage